-An updated nomination for Office Hall was approved in 1999, prior to the move of the kitchen and the smokehouse to a nearby knoll within the historic Office Hall tract, but away from the intersection of Routes 3 and 301.
-The buildings have since fallen into a ruinous condition.
+An updated nomination for Office Hall was approved in 1999, prior to the move of the kitchen and the smokehouse to a nearby knoll within the historic Office Hall tract, but away from the busy intersection of Routes 3 and 301.
+The two buildings have since fallen into a ruinous condition.

 [VLR Approved: 5/16/1999; NRHP Approved: 8/19/1999]